Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tooltip.md

   The Tooltip component has two main sections - the main navigational area at the top of the bar, and the fixed area at the bottom of the bar.

-  1. **Information Icon**.
-The Information Icon is the only visible part of the Tooltip icon in its default state.
+  1. **Trigger**.
+This is the element that is interacted with to display the Tooltip.
+In this instance, the trigger is placed on an Information Icon.
   2. **Tooltip Item**.
 The Tooltip Item floats above the Information Icon
   3. **Tooltip Title (Optional)**.
 Add a Title to accompany the main Tooltip Body.
   4. **Tooltip Message**.
 The Tooltip Message contains the main content of the tooltip.
 This section is required, unlike the title.